ZenTecDev/laravel-saml2/README.md

-> ## ⚠️ THIS REPOSITORY IS DEPRECATED ⚠️
+> ## Actively maintained by ZenTec (2025)
 >
-> **This package is no longer maintained by 24Slides.**
+> This package is maintained by ZenTec.
+Bug fixes, feature updates, and security patches are accepted and published.
-> It will not receive any further updates, bug fixes, or security patches.
-We strongly recommend using an alternative, actively maintained SAML package for Laravel.
-> You are free to fork this repository and continue its development independently.

 ## [Laravel 5.4+] SAML Service Provider

 [![Latest Stable Version][ico-version]][link-packagist]
 [![Software License][ico-license]](LICENSE.md)